rahulkhatri19/ChatAppFirebase/README.md

 - *model:* all model class of project.

 - *utils:* files which can be used in entire project.
-Circular Image view, SharedPrefrance.
+Circular Image view, SharedPrefrance, List of api.

 - *viewHolder:* Friend view holder.